top of page

 We help smallholder cacao farmers improve growing and post-harvest techniques, boost output sustainably, and ensure EUDR compliance by providing free tools and resources for transparent end-to-end supply chain verification and traceability.

-Our first-mile data integration for partner farms, in partnership with farmer connect, includes polygon data and satellite-based deforestation assessments to comply with EUDR regulations.
+Our first-mile data integration for affiliated smallholder farms, in partnership with Orijin, includes polygon data and satellite-based deforestation assessments to comply with EUDR regulations.

 ECOSHIFT Value Proposition

-Empowering Farmers for a Sustainable Future
+Empowering Smallholder Farmers for a Sustainable Future

-European Union Deforestation Regulation (EUDR) compliance is a prerequisite for products entering the EU market, effective December 31, 2024.
-Despite concerns about its impact, compliance offers significant benefits, including access to premium markets and risk mitigation against environmental degradation.
-Non-compliance can result in fines of up to 4% of company turnover within the EU, a serious business risk.
+EUDR compliance offers significant benefits for smallholders, including access to premium markets and risk mitigation against deforestation and environmental degradation.
+Non-compliance can result in fines of up to 4% of company turnover within the EU, restricted market access, confiscation, or suspension from public procurement or funding, serious business risks.

 ECOSHIFT is committed to environmental stewardship and social responsibility in global supply chains.
 We promote ethical sourcing, protection of human rights, and preserving natural ecosystems in alignment with EUDR and United Nations Sustainable Development Goals (SDGs), ensuring products do not contribute to deforestation, habitat destruction, or human rights violations.